 Is it safe to give your dog cheese?
-Yes, dogs can eat cheese, in moderation.
+Yes, dogs can eat cheese, but with an emphasis on “in moderation.”

 For most dogs, rich, fragrant, flavorful, fatty cheese is among the most covetable snacks.
-While cheese may be safe for your dog to consume, there are several things to consider before making it a regular treat.
+While cheese may be safe for your dog to consume, there are several things to consider before making it even an occasional treat.

 First and foremost, it’s a dairy product which makes it a no-go for dogs who are lactose intolerant (aged cheeses like parmesan, cheddar, and Swiss tend to be lowest in lactose).
 Second, it’s high in fat and calories which can put your dog at risk for obesity if you feed too much.